acbilson/chaos-content/notes/evangelism-is-not-a-winners-game.md

 Second, the evangelism usage of "win" refers to a tally.
 The evangelist (or is it Jesus?) "wins" when a finish line is crossed.
 The line is usually public confession or prayer or first-time attendance at a church.

 Evangelism has little to do with persuasion or tallies.
 It's not something one "wins".
-This language shames the low-tally evangelist by equating their efforts to church-goer's attendance (see {{< backref "/notes/when-are-they-converted" "When Are They Converted?" >}}).
+This language shames the low-tally evangelist by equating their efforts to church-goer's attendance (see {{< backref "/notes/when-are-they-converted" >}}).